The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Covariant formalism

 In Einstein's theory, gravity is monitored by the associated field equations, where the matter contribution comes via its energy-momentum tensor.
 When dealing with a general imperfect fluid and relative to the $u_a$-field, the stress-energy tensor takes the form $T_{ab}=\rho u_au_b+ph_{ab}+2q_{(a}u_{b)}+\pi_{ab}$, where $q_a$ represents the energy flux of the matter.
 Substituting the latter into the (twice contracted) Bianchi identities leads to the relativistic conservation laws

 and

-of the energy density and of the momentum density respectively~\cite{TCM}.
+of the energy and the momentum densities respectively~\cite{TCM,EMM}.
 A simple comparison of the above to their Newtonian counterparts, namely to Eqs.~(\ref{cont}) and (\ref{Euler}) respectively, reveals the considerable difference between the two sets of formulae.
-For the purposes of this work, in particular, the key difference comes from the energy-flux terms on the right-hand sides of (\ref{edcl}) and (\ref{mdcl}).
-As we will see in \S~\ref{sNEtq} and \S~\ref{sREtq} later, the aforementioned flux terms will play the pivotal role in separating the Newtonian from the relativistic results.
+For the purposes of this work, the key difference comes from the energy-flux terms on the right-hand sides of (\ref{edcl}) and (\ref{mdcl}), none of which appears in their corresponding Newtonian counterparts.
+As we will see in \S~\ref{sNEtq} and \S~\ref{sREtq} later, the aforementioned flux terms, which in Eq.~(\ref{mdcl}) act as an effective (non-gravitational) force, will play the pivotal role in separating the Newtonian from the relativistic results.